Dr Nuala Harding

 Ruth Benson

 Ruth holds a Bachelor’s Degree in Human Resource Management graduating from Galway Mayo Institute of Technology.
-With a strong background within Recruitment, Human Resources and Quality, Ruth’s main interest is within Training, Learning and Development.
-As the CPID Administrator, Ruth’s responsibilities include coordinating and promoting the centre’s professional development events as well as accredited modules from the Postgraduate Diploma in Learning, Teaching and Assessment.
-Ruth also updates the CPID social media and website pages.
+With a strong background in Recruitment, Human Resources and, Quality and Training, Ruth’s main interest is within Training, Learning and Professional Development.
+As the CPID Administrator and Programme Coordinator, Ruth’s responsibilities include coordinating and promoting the centre’s professional development events as well as over seeing the accredited module offerings for the Master of Arts in Academic Practice Programme with CPID.
+Ruth also supports and leads funding initiatives within CPID.

 Dr Matt Cannon